 Dreaming of launching a course or digital product?
-Our friends at Podia share an easy 4-step process to validate your digital product idea before you launch.
+Our friends at Podia share an easy 4-step process for product validation for your digital product idea before you launch.

 You have an excellent digital product idea.
 If you could just develop and market it the right way, you know it could change a lot of lives — yours most of all.

 However, you don’t have thousands of dollars or months of free time to pour into market research.
-So just how are you supposed to validate your product idea without breaking the bank?
+So, just how to validate a product idea without breaking the bank?

 Step #1: Conduct social media market research

 Before creating your digital product, conduct market research to learn more about your target audience and their product preferences.

 One of the easiest ways to conduct market research is to find where your ideal customers are active online and interact with them.

 Note that we didn’t say you need to go on all of the most popular platforms, per se.